Atlamillias/DearPyPixl/README.md

 # Usage (WIP)
+Documentation is a work-in-progress.
+DearPyPixl maintains the same flow and structure of DearPyGui, and almost all of the documentation for DearPyGui will also apply to DearPyPixl (found [here](https://dearpygui.readthedocs.io/en/latest/index.html)).
+As such, documentation in the short-term will focus primarily on things that DearPyGui's documentation does *not* cover.
+Docstrings of wrapped items are taken directly from DearPyGui, while more custom objects unique to DearPyPixl have more detailed information.

+DearPyPixl also has its own channel in the official [DearPyGui Discord server](https://discord.gg/tyE7Gu4) where you can ask me questions.

 ## Basic Example
-DearPyPixl maintains the same flow and structure of DearPyGui.
 Below is an example of how to create an application viewport, a window item, and a text item in DearPyGui:

 ```python
 from dearpygui import dearpygui as dpg